 You can improve the angle of a choke with blocking between the hitch and the load.
 The angle of choke increases, improving sling efficiency.
-Please Note: One sling is depicted for illustration
+Please Note: One sling is depicted for illustration purposes only.

 An equalizing bar with two slings rigged in a basket hitch reduces the tendency of slings to slide and keeps the load level.
 By adjusting the lifting point and using a Lever Hoist to support the heavy end, the load can be kept level during the lift.

 When rigging two or more slings as a bridle, select identical sling constructions and lengths with identical previous loading experience.
 Sling stretch must be the same for paired slings to avoid overloading individual legs and to provide load control.